gudmund1/docs/src/content/1.7/scale/optimizations.md

 ## 4) Use a CDN

 Always try to use a CDN to reduce the amount of hits on your server. <a href="https://www.cloudflare.com">Cloudflare</a>
-is a good and free service.
+is a good service BUT COSTS $200 PER MONTH FOR ECOMMERCE WEBSITES.
 You can use as well to minify your page or to easily enable SSL on your site.

 ## 5) Optimize your prestashop